 Q: How does grading work?
 A: Grading works the same as it does now.
 PowerSchool will look the same too - students will have 6 to 7 classes listed.
-During the Elective cycle, nothing will be happening with the Core class grades, unless a student is re-doing work, or doing make up work for those classes during the continuous period.
+During the Elective cycle, nothing will be happening with the Core class grades, unless a student is re-doing work, or doing make up work for those classes during the Continuous period.
 Core class grades start being active again when the Core cycle resumes.
 Just because a cycle ends does not mean the class ends!
 Classes start at the beginning of the semester and end at the end of the semester, just as they do now!
 Kids just get a two week "break" from their Cores at monthly intervals.
-If needed, they can continue to work on their cores during that time.
+If needed, they can continue to work on their Cores during that time.

 Q: Will all schools in the district be on the Variable Schedule?
 A: We would love it if that could happen!
-And it's fair to say that is a long term goal.
-However, for the first year Tok for sure will do it, and possibly one or two other outlying sites.
-The benefit of outlying sites participating is that high school students at smaller schools can have the option of coming in to Tok for two weeks at a time during the Elective schedule to participate in the electives offered there.
+And it's fair to say that is a long-term goal.
+During first year 2017-2018, Tok and Tetlin ran the schedule and participated together during the Aurora, with Tetlin students coming in to Tok.
+During the 2018-2019 school year, Northway ran their own Variable Schedule, but did not participate with other schools.We hope to continue to provide these opportunities for schools across the district whenever we can.
+The benefit of outlying sites participating is that high school students at smaller schools can have the option of coming into Tok for two weeks at a time during the Elective schedule to participate in the electives offered there.
 They could be transported in daily.
 This is possible, it's just a matter of working out some logistics.
 We will keep everyone apprised of our progress on this.

 Q: When will teachers plan?
 A: Rather than remove a teacher from the schedule for a period each day, teachers will have a common prep time before and after school.
 The new schedule shortens the school day for the students a bit (we are still well within the mandated contact time), so teachers can have more time before and after school to plan.
 We are also exploring the idea of giving our teachers some extra contract time this summer if they are planning brand new elective courses.

 Q: What will students do for 2 1/2 hours of an elective class?
 A: This is a great question, because with that kind of time, what CAN'T they do!!
-This is a fantastic opportunity to dive deeply into projects, real life applications, field trips, and interact with our many community resources.
+This is a fantastic opportunity to dive deeply into projects, real-life applications, field trips, and interact with our many community resources.

 Q: What about special education students receiving services?
 How will they fit into the Variable Schedule?
 A: We currently have all kinds of solutions to help these students receive their services during a traditional schedule, and will continue to find solutions to make it happen during the Variable Schedule as well.

 Q: Can REACH Academy students still participate in selected classes from Tok School?
-A: Yes - and the more intensive schedule for Electives and Cores, broken up into two-week and four-week cycles may actually work much better for home school families!
+A: Yes - and the more intensive schedule for electives and cores, broken up into two-week and four-week cycles may actually work much better for homeschool families!